fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 The project is a story told by many developers around the planet - one contribution at a time!

-This means, each sentence you are reading was written in the past by different coders out there.
+This means each sentence you are reading was written in the past by different coders out there.

-And now its your turn to add the next sentence 👩‍🎨
+And now it's your turn to add the next sentence! 👩‍🎨

 Think of something that would make sense in the storyline and write one or two sentences.

-When done, save the file!
+When done, save the file.

-## 5. Upload your changes to your online github repo
+## 5. Upload your changes to your online Github repo

 OK, we got some changes done, now we need to upload them to our Github account.